Governance and The Board of Trustees

 For additional information, email firstname.lastname@example.org.

-All Board of Trustees meetings (regular or special) include a period of up to fifteen minutes for public comment.
-Persons who wish to provide public comment shall notify the Board Chair of the intent to speak at least forty-eight hours in advance of regular meetings or at least twenty-four hours in advance of special meetings.
+All regularly scheduled meetings of the full Board of Trustees meetings shall include a period of up to fifteen minutes for public comment.
+Persons who wish to provide public comment shall notify the Board Chair of the intent to speak at least forty-eight hours in advance of regular meetings.
 Each person will have a total of up to three minutes to speak.
 Each person shall speak and submit written comments concurrently to the Board Chair at the meeting.
+Persons requesting to speak will have one opportunity to bring a specific matter before the Board of Trustees.
+The person will receive an acknowledgement from the President following the regular meeting that the matter was presented.
 To request an opportunity to provide public comment, email email@example.com.